haliphax/xthulu/README.md

-ℹ️ Commands which involve `docker` or `docker-compose` must be run from the `docker/` directory of the repository in order for the command to locate the YAML configuration file(s).
+ℹ️ Commands which involve `docker` or `docker-compose` must be run from the `docker/` directory of the repository in order for the command to locate the appropriate file(s).
 Other commands assume you are in the repository's root directory.

 ### Build the docker image